anyarybalova/discrete-electronics-lab/555-timer-loop/README.md

 Start by building a simple 555 timer circuit that will blink an LED when a button is pressed.
 Here are the pin connections for **Timer A**:

 1. **Pin 1 (GND)**: Connect to ground.
 2. **Pin 2 (TRIG)**: Connect to one terminal of pushbutton (the other terminal goes to ground).
-Also, connect a 10kΩ pull-down resistor between this pin and ground to avoid floating input.
+Also, connect a 10kΩ pull-down resistor between this pin and vcc to avoid floating input.
 3. **Pin 3 (OUT)**: Connect to the anode of the LED (the cathode of the LED goes to the resistor.
 4. **Pin 4 (RESET)**: Connect to +9V to disable reset functionality.
 5. **Pin 5 (CV)**: Connect small capacitor (0.01µF) to ground to filter noise.